 9.3 Management review

-Top management must review the organization’s environmental management system, at planned intervals, to ensure its continuing suitability, adequacy and effectiveness.
+Top management must review the organization’s environmental management system, at planned intervals, to ensure its continuing suitability, adequacy, and effectiveness.
 The management review must include consideration of the status of actions from previous management reviews.
 It must also include changes in external and internal issues that are relevant to the environmental management system, the needs and expectations of interested parties, including compliance obligations; its significant environmental aspects; risks and opportunities; the extent to which environmental objectives have been achieved.
-The Management review must take into consideration adequacy of resources and relevant communication from interested parties, including complaints.
+The Management review must take into consideration the adequacy of resources and relevant communication from interested parties, including complaints.
 The management review must include information on the organization’s environmental performance, including trends in

 - nonconformity and corrective actions;